-Upscaling technologies are slowly becoming a mandatory feature for every game or GPU.
-They should be necessary because they allow game developers to create graphics that surpass what modern GPUs can handle.
+Upscaling technologies are gradually becoming an essential feature for every game or GPU.
+They should be crucial because they allow game developers to create graphics that surpass what modern GPUs can handle.
 Image upscaling helps users get a smooth gaming experience even with a weaker GPU.

-Nvidia’s DLSS (Deep Learning Super Scaling) was the first highly efficient upscaling feature that showed in the PC world, and it was shortly followed up by AMD’s FSR.
-Although, DLSS was the superior solution because it relies on intricate deep learning through Nvidia’s Tensor Cores.
+Nvidia’s DLSS (Deep Learning Super Scaling) was the initial incredibly efficient upscaling feature that showed in the PC world, and it was shortly followed up by AMD’s FSR.
+Although, DLSS was the better solution because it relies on intricate deep learning through Nvidia’s Tensor Cores.

-AMD FSR (FidelityFX Super Resolution) is software-based which means it isn’t as accurate in upscaling, but it is easier to implement in a game.
+AMD FSR (FidelityFX Super Resolution) is software-based which means it isn’t as precise in upscaling, but it is simpler to implement in a game.
 FSR 2.0 is supposed to provide even better image quality.

 However, recently AMD released another feature called Radeon Super Resolution or RSR.